check-spelling-sandbox/Codeberg-org/en/bylaws.md

   - decide changes to the economic plan for the current year;
   - represent the association in bodies in which it is involved in accordance with § 2 (5).

-(4) In case a member of the presidium leaves prior to the end of their office period or is elected as of sentence 1 into another position, the presidium may decide with a majority of two-third to co-opt another electable member as a substitute member or carry out a re-election at the next general assembly.
+(4) In case a member of the presidium leaves prior to the end of their office period or is elected as of sentence 1 into another position, the presidium may decide with a majority of two-thirds to co-opt another electable member as a substitute member or carry out a re-election at the next general assembly.
 If the number of elected members of the presidium decreases to less than three, a general assembly has to be called to hold a re-election.

 (5) The liability of the presidium is limited to intent and gross negligence.